Sports Study Music Kids Site and Search Games Movies Fun Kids

 Why was the Crossing of the Delaware so important?

 The American forces were going through a very tough time right before the crossing.
 They had been pushed back all the way from New York to Pennsylvania.
 Many of General Washington's men were injured or ready to leave the army.
 The number of troops were dwindling and winter was approaching.
 The army desperately needed a victory.
-The victory gave a huge boost in moral to the American soldiers.
+The victory gave a huge boost in morale to the American soldiers.

 They Crossed More than Once